Trans Tape and Other Binding Tapes: The Ultimate Guide

 Testing

-Begin with clean, dry skin.
-Trim but do not shave hair, and find a part of your body where you can comfortably wear a patch of tape for 24-48 hours.
-Cut a 2”x2” patch of tape, and apply it to the skin without tension (do not stretch the tape, simply stick it to your skin like a bandaid.)
+Start with clean, dry skin.
+Trim - but do not shave - any hair in the area, and choose a spot on your body where you can comfortably wear a test patch for 24 to 48 hours.
+Cut a 2” x 2” piece of tape and apply it without any tension (do not stretch the tape, apply it like a bandage).

 Application

-The application process for trans tape will be slightly different depending on the amount of breast tissue you start with.
-All users are recommended to begin in a good head-space, and when you have lots of time be patient with yourself and try things out.
+The application process for trans tape or other binding tapes will vary slightly depending on the amount of breast tissue you have.
+It’s recommended to start when you’re in a calm headspace and have plenty of time - be patient with yourself and allow room for trial and error.

-Guide your tissue to the side, flattening it.
-Once you find a comfortable place for it to rest, remove the backing and apply the trans tape flat and without any tension.
-Give it a good rub to activate the adhesive.
+Guide your tissue toward the side of your body, flattening it gently.
+Once you find a comfortable position for the tissue to rest, remove the remaining backing and apply the tape flat, without any tension.
+Rub the surface again to fully activate the adhesive.

 Removal

-Always remove using body oil or some other form of lubricant.
-This could be something purchased directly from the manufacturer of your trans/binding tape, some brands will have their own line of removal and repair products for this purpose, or simple baby oil purchased from the drug store.
-This allows the adhesive to dissolve while conditioning your skin.
-Keep in mind that the longer it’s been attached the stronger the bond will be.
+Always remove binding tape using body oil or another type of skin-safe lubricant.
+This could be a product made specifically for removal - some binding tape brands offer their own removal and repair oils - or a simple option like baby oil from a drugstore.
+These products help dissolve the adhesive while also conditioning the skin.
+Keep in mind that the longer the tape has been applied, the stronger the bond will be.

-It is advised to begin with the top layer of tape, and slowly peel from the inner corner, or the one in the middle of your chest as opposed to on the outside of your body.
-Ensure your hands are coated in oil, and massage the oil into the tape as you go, one strip at a time.
+It’s best to begin with the top layer of tape, slowly peeling from an inner corner - ideally from the middle of your chest rather than the outer edge.
+Make sure your hands are also coated in oil, and continue massaging oil into the tape as you remove it, one strip at a time.

 Tips on Using Trans Tape

-For many, using KT tape or other brands of trans/binding tape for the first time might be an overwhelming experience.
-Unless you are an athlete chances are you’re new to the sensation of having tape on your body for long periods.
-Take a moment to breathe, and allow yourself space to adjust to the sensation and the potential benefits and drawbacks it may bring.
+For many, using Trans Tape, KT tape, or other brands of binding tape for the first time can feel overwhelming.
+Unless you’re an athlete, chances are you’re not used to the sensation of having tape on your body for extended periods.
+Take a moment to breathe and give yourself the space to adjust - both to the physical feeling and the emotional experience, including the potential benefits and drawbacks.

-It’s a learning curve and it involves getting to know your own body well, which can be a challenge when you have dysphoria.
-Practice will be your biggest step towards successfully binding with trans tape.
-It bears repeating that using a test strip allows you to get a feel for the tape, the adhesive, and the sensation of wearing it before binding.
+Binding with tape is a learning curve.
+It requires getting to know your body in a new way - which can be especially challenging if you experience dysphoria.
+Practice will be one of your most valuable tools.
+It bears repeating: using a test strip is highly recommended.
+It allows you to get a feel for the tape, the adhesive, and the overall sensation before you begin full binding.

-Some find it easier to apply trans tape while laying down on their back.
-This way the tissue falls naturally into a flatter shape/position.
+Some find it easier to apply trans tape or other binding tapes while laying down on their back.
+This position allows the chest tissue to settle into a naturally flatter shape, making the tape easier to apply smoothly and effectively.

 When wearing button-ups/open-front shirts

-Often called open-chest binding, wearing an open shirt with binding tape is often an advantage for many.
-Though easier to do with a smaller chest, if your chest is larger you can still wear a shirt with the top unbuttoned, as low as you feel comfortable/can go without visible tape.
+Often called open-chest binding, wearing an open shirt with binding tape can be a great option for many.
+While it’s generally easier to achieve with a smaller chest, people with larger chests can still wear a shirt unbuttoned as low as they feel comfortable - just be mindful of tape visibility.

-If open-chest binding, take care to pull your chest tissue as far to the side as feels comfortable.
-Like leaving your breast tissue under your armpits, depending on your size/body shape.
-Cut straight, even lines, and practice placing the strips before application, so they will line up with the edge of your shirt or will look neater if seen.
+When open-chest binding, guide your chest tissue as far to the side as is comfortable - this often means gently tucking it toward the underarm area, depending on your body shape.
+Cut your tape into straight, even lines, and practice placing the strips before application.
+This helps ensure they align neatly with your shirt edge or appear more intentional if visible.

 When wearing t-shirts/tank tops